 Fireworks In Paulding County: What You Should Know

-(Paulding County, GA) As we all get ready to celebrate our nation’s birthday, many of you will have cookouts, pool parties, maybe catch a baseball game or even shoot some fireworks.
+(Paulding County, GA) As we all get ready to celebrate our nation’s birthday, many of you will have cookouts, pool parties, maybe catch a rerun baseball game on television or even shoot some fireworks.
 But do you know what the law says about discharging fireworks?

 As a point of clarification, it is illegal to use fireworks within 100 yards of any of the following locations no matter what time of day it is:

 - Water Treatment Plant

 - Waste-Water Treatment Plant

 - Gas Station

 - Electric Substation

 You cannot discharge fireworks in any park, historic site, or other state property.
 You also cannot discharge fireworks while you are under the influence of alcohol or drugs and you have to be 18 years old to purchase them.
 The below link has several quick facts to help keep you in the know about the current fireworks laws in Georgia.